-In accordance with Regulation 261 of the SEBI ICDR Regulations, we have entered into an agreement with the Lead Manager and the Market Maker (duly registered with BSE to fulfil the obligations of Market Making) dated May 15, 2023 to ensure compulsory Market Making for a minimum period of three years from the date of listing of equity shares offered in this Offer.
+In accordance with Regulation 261 of the SEBI ICDR Regulations, we have entered into an agreement with the Lead Manager and the Market Maker (duly registered with BSE to fulfil the obligations of Market Making) dated May 15, 2023 and addendum dated May 22, 2023 to ensure compulsory Market Making for a minimum period of three years from the date of listing of equity shares offered in this Offer.

-Shreni Shares Private Limited, registered with BSE SME Platform will act as the Market Maker and has agreed to receive or deliver of the specified securities in the market making process for a period of three years from the date of listing of our Equity Shares or for a period as may be notified by any amendment to SEBI ICDR Regulations.
+Shreni Shares Limited (Formerly known as Shreni Shares Private Limited), registered with BSE SME Platform will act as the Market Maker and has agreed to receive or deliver of the specified securities in the market making process for a period of three years from the date of listing of our Equity Shares or for a period as may be notified by any amendment to SEBI ICDR Regulations.